How to Exit Insert Mode in Vim

 Yes.

-As an alternative to Esc, you can also press Ctrl C to exit insert mode.
+As an alternative to Esc, you can also press Ctrl C or Ctrl [ to exit insert mode.

 Can I set up another key to exit insert mode?